awsdocs/amazon-connect-admin-guide/doc_source/amazon-lex.md

 1. Add a second utterance, such as *Two*, and choose **\+**\.

 1. Add a message that lets callers know that their call is being connected to an agent\.
-For example, “Okay, an agent will be with you shortly\.”
+For example, "Okay, an agent will be with you shortly\."

 1. Choose **Save Intent**\.